The Way I Want to Touch You: Chart performance

-After the worldwide success of the single "Love Will Keep Us Together," A&M Records re-released "The Way I Want To Touch You" in September 1975.
+After the worldwide success of the single "Love Will Keep Us Together", A&M Records re-released "The Way I Want to Touch You" in September 1975.
 This time the song reached #4 on the Billboard Hot 100 and #3 on the Cash Box Top 100.
-It was their second #1 hit on the Adult Contemporary charts of both the U.S. and Canada.
+It was their second #1 hit on the Adult Contemporary charts of both the US and Canada.